 Program overview :

-Healthcare Excellence Canada and the Canadian Partnership Against Cancer (the Partnership) are supporting up to 20 communities over four years to improve care experiences, access to care and health outcomes.
+Healthcare Excellence Canada and the Canadian Partnership Against Cancer (the Partnership) are supporting 23 communities over four years to improve care experiences, access to care and health outcomes.

 Many current models of palliative care don’t consider the unique barriers faced by people experiencing homelessness or vulnerable housing in accessing care.
 This can make it harder for them to access this type of care when they need it most.
 Improving equity in access to palliative approaches to care can:

 Improving Equity in Access to Palliative Care brings together diverse perspectives and experiences, including people with lived and living experiences.
-The program aims to help communities make measurable improvement in access to palliative care with and for people experiencing homelessness or vulnerable housing.
-Communities participating in the program will:
+The collaborative aims to help communities make measurable improvement in access to palliative care with and for people experiencing homelessness or vulnerable housing.
+Participating communities will have the opportunity to:

 Featured content